 No — you should explore both simultaneously.
 Register for CAP counselling and participate in all rounds.
 At the same time, shortlist management quota colleges and make exploratory enquiries.
 CAP rounds run from approximately August to October.
 Management quota seat availability diminishes progressively as CAP rounds progress and more students fill seats.
 By the time CAP final rounds conclude (October-November), many preferred management quota options may be filled.
 Starting management quota exploration in July-August gives you the widest choice.

 Scholarship options for management quota seats are limited but do exist.
 Central government scholarships (PMSSS, PFMS portal) are primarily for government college students.
 However, state-specific scholarships for SC/ST/OBC students (e.g., Karnataka SC/ST scholarships, Tamil Nadu Adi Dravidar welfare scholarships) may apply to private college fees as well.
 Some private colleges offer internal merit scholarships.
 Education loans with interest subsidies under CSIS (Central Interest Subsidy Scheme) are available for family income below ₹4.5L/year.
-Contact FindUrCollege at +91 91126 50438 for scholarship eligibility assessment.
+Contact FindUrCollege for scholarship eligibility assessment.

 FindUrCollege helps students with a NEET score around 400-550 find MBBS and BDS options through private, deemed, NRI and management-quota seats, with transparent fee guidance and documentation support, on a pay-after-admission model.

 FindUrCollege provides completely free counselling for MBBS management quota admission.
 Our services include: personalised college shortlisting based on your NEET score, budget, and state preference; NMC approval and hospital quality verification; document checklist preparation; education loan application guidance; fee negotiation support where applicable; and ongoing support until your admission is confirmed.
 We have helped 5,000+ students secure admissions across India.
-Contact us at +91 91126 50438 (WhatsApp or Call) to start your free consultation today.
+Contact us (WhatsApp or Call) to start your free consultation today.

 Expert Tips for NEET 500 Score MBBS Admission 2026